Online selective conformal inference: adaptive scores, convergence rates and optimality

-One innovation of this manuscript is to derive explicit rates for IER convergence of \method\:in the context of selection.
-For a different purpose, \cite{labopin2019conditional} also derived rates for a gradient descent type algorithm for which a selection stage is performed: the aim was to build an online approximation of the quantile of the distribution of the score conditionally on $X=x_0$, by selecting at time $t$ only if $X_t$ is in a neighborhood of $x_0$ (with some specific vanishing size).
-While it shares some similarities with our work, the problem therein is to obtain an asymptotical conditional coverage, so is markedly different than ours where the selection is driven by the user (although we can also recover the conditional coverage with optimality in the specific iid online regression model, see \S~\ref{sec:xoriented:optimality}).
-The algorithm is also slightly different, as they update the step sequence at each time step, even when no selection is made at the previous time.
+One innovation of this manuscript is to derive explicit rates for IER convergence of \method\ in the context of selection.
+In machine learning literature, gradient descent type algorithms with a selection stage have been developed to improve the convergence rate \citep{namkoong2017adaptive,lu2022general}, but not for approaching probabilities/quantiles conditionally on a prescribed user-given rule (that is, selection is not included in the criterion at hand), to the best of our knowledge.
+The closest work to ours is maybe \cite{labopin2019conditional} that aims at build an online approximation of the quantile of the distribution of the score conditionally on $X=x_0$, by selecting at time $t$ only if $X_t$ is in a neighborhood of $x_0$ (with some specific vanishing size).
+The problem therein is to obtain an asymptotic conditional coverage, so it is markedly different than ours where the selection is driven by the user (although we can also recover the conditional coverage with optimality in the specific iid online regression model, see \S~\ref{sec:xoriented:optimality}).